 For instances where an increased coating thickness is required to achieve a longer coating life, or where work will be exposed in a severe service environment, steelwork may be grit blasted prior to galvanizing.
 This produces a coarse profile so opening up more steel surface to react with the molten zinc resulting in a thicker galvanized coating.
-Typically the following reference may be used: Grit blast to Sa21⁄2 with G24 chilled angular iron grit before hot dip galvanizing to BS EN ISO 1461 : 2009 to achieve a nominal coating thickness by a member of Galvanizers Association.
-It should be noted that the term 'nominal' implies a target to be aimed for but not guaranteed, the value of which can vary with the steel section thickness well in excess of 6 mm, a coating thickness in excess of 140 μm might be achieved.
+Typically the following reference may be used:

+Grit blast to Sa21⁄2 with G24 chilled angular iron grit before hot dip galvanizing to EN ISO 1461 : 2022 to achieve a nominal coating thickness of xμm, by a member of Galvanizers Association.
+It should be noted that the term 'nominal' implies a target to be aimed for but not guaranteed, the value of which can vary with the steel section thickness, with upper limits being indicated in Table 2.
+For steel section thicknesses well in excess of 6 mm, a coating thickness in excess of 140 μm will normally be achieved.